Lower-priced single-motor Polestar 2: 260+ miles with heat pump

-A single-motor powertrain and a heat pump are part of the toolkit that will allow new, lower-priced versions of the Polestar 2 to achieve more EPA-rated driving range.
+Rear-wheel drive and a heat pump are part of the toolkit that will allow new, lower-priced versions of the Polestar 2 to achieve more EPA-rated driving range.

-The more affordable single-motor and dual-motor versions of the four-door fastback are expected to earn about 260 miles and 240 miles, respectively, even though they use the same 78-kwh battery pack as the Polestar 2 Launch Edition, currently earns a 233-mile rating.
+The more affordable single-motor and dual-motor versions of the four-door fastback are expected to earn about 260 miles and 240 miles, respectively, even though they use the same 78-kwh battery pack as the Polestar 2 Launch Edition, which currently earns a 233-mile rating.

 These models haven’t yet been priced but Green Car Reports expects them to start between $45,000 and $50,000—not including the $7,500 federal EV tax credit and other incentives these models are eligible for, like the additional $2,000 Polestar is offering when you trade in a gas or diesel vehicle.